 Contact lenses are contact lenses, right?
 There’s not a big difference between them except the strength of the prescription.
 Isn’t that true?
 Actually, there are many different types of contact lenses, materials, and styles.
 Once upon a time, contact lenses were made of glass and very thick and uncomfortable to wear.
 However, contact lenses have dramatically improved over time in material, thickness, and styles.
-Let’s learn a little bit about the different types.

 Short vs. Long Term Wear